ConductorOne/baton-zendesk/README.md

 # Getting Started
 You can try out the Zendesk platform with a free, 14-day trial account.
 If you're interested in becoming a Zendesk developer partner, you can convert your trial account into a sponsored Zendesk Support account.

-As part of becoming a Zendesk developer partner, Zendesk sponsors an instance for up to 5 agents that you can use for developing, demoing, and troubleshooting your app or integration.
+As part of becoming a Zendesk developer partner, Zendesk sponsors an instance for up to 5 agents that you can use for developing, and troubleshooting your app or integration.

 Unlike a trial account, a sponsored account does not expire after 14 days.
 ## Prerequisites